aws-samples/aws-service-catalog-reference-architectures/iam/README.md

  portfolio, then use _LinkedRole1_ and _LinkedRole2_.
 If you wish to add other users or groups directly, then modify the portfolio templates with the
  [PortfolioPrincipalAssociation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-servicecatalog-portfolioprincipalassociation.html) resource.

+These stacks are automatically created when the portfolios are launched, you usually do not need to launch them separately.

 Create End Users Policy and group:
 [![CreateStack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=SC-RA-IAM-Endusers&templateURL=https://s3.amazonaws.com/aws-service-catalog-reference-architectures/iam/sc-enduser-iam.yml)